The Filibuster Explained

 How many votes does it take to end a filibuster?

 60 votes out of 100 senators are needed to invoke cloture and end a filibuster.
 This supermajority requirement means the minority party can block most legislation as long as it holds at least 41 seats.
 Final passage of a bill only requires a simple majority of 51 votes (or 50 plus the Vice President).
+In practice, this means the majority leader often will not even bring up a vote on a bill that lacks 60 supporters.

 Has the filibuster ever been eliminated?